NIREEKSHITH45/Lab363-Develop-Scalable-Data-Solutions-with-SQL-Database-in-Microsoft-Fabric/Workshop_Exercises/02 - Introduction to Copilot for SQL Database.md

 3. Paste the following question in the **Copilot** chat box and click on **Send**.

     ```
-    What is the most sold product?
+    What is the most sold dim product?
     ```

     >**Note:** Copilot responses may not match what is shown in the screenshot but will provide similar results.